evidence-dev/evidence/sites/docs/docs/deployment/deployment-overview.md

 1. Run your project in development mode
 1. Visit the [settings page](https://localhost:3000)
 1. Open the deployment panel, and select 'self-host'

+:::info
+For details on how to use different data for different environments, see [Environments](/deployment/environments).